twitter/the-algorithm/src/java/com/twitter/search/common/README.md

-Contains code that is common to multiple earlybird services (ingesters, roots and earlybird).
+Cuntains cud that is cummun tu muutipu eawuybiwd sewvices (ingestews, wuuts and eawuybiwd).